cortex-lab/phy/docs/api.md

     List of plugins to manually activate, optional (the plugins are automatically loaded from the user configuration directory).

+* `clear_cache : boolean`
+    Whether to clear the cache on startup.

+* `enable_threading : boolean`
+    Whether to enable threading in the views when selecting clusters.

 ---

 #### TemplateController.create_amplitude_view